How Far Up The GOP Food Chain Is Extremist Ali Alexander Working?

-Category: World Politics Hits: 3As C&L previously reported, Ali Alexander (formerly Ali Akbar) has claimed that he “came up with the idea of January 6th, when I was talking with Congressman Gosar, Congressman Andy Biggs, and Congressman Mo Brooks.”
+Category: World Politics Hits: 4As C&L previously reported, Ali Alexander (formerly Ali Akbar) has claimed that he “came up with the idea of January 6th, when I was talking with Congressman Gosar, Congressman Andy Biggs, and Congressman Mo Brooks.”
 Now, reporter Luke O'Brien (sadly, just laid off) has done a very deep dive at HuffPost into Alexander’s journey from right-wing blogger and tweeter to Tea Party and MAGA activist that makes his claim quite believable.
 He has also been drawn into circles with some very big Republican names.
 For example, the Koch brothers:

 Read more https://crooksandliars.com/2021/03/how-far-gop-food-chain-extremist-ali